Independent Medical Review (IMR) Program

 Any person who is insured by a health insurance company has the opportunity to seek an IMR whenever health care services have been denied, modified, or delayed by the health insurer if the decision was based in whole or in part on a finding that the health care service was not medically necessary or deemed to be experimental or investigational.
 As the insured, you can designate a person to act as your authorized IMR assistant to help you with this process.
 Also, a health care professional (such as your doctor) is allowed to join with you and assist you with the IMR request.
-To designate a person to act on your behalf, you must complete and sign the Authorization for Release of Medical Records and Designation of IMR Agent found on the last page of the Application for IMR form.
+To designate a person to act on your behalf, you must complete and sign the Authorization for Release of Medical Records and Designation of IMR Agent found on the third page of the Application for IMR form.

 When Can an Independent Medical Review Be Requested?